cheruvu1/dodapps0417/README.md

 ## Setup

 This template supports two distinct workflows for staying up-to-date with Big Bang:
-- `package-strategy` represents an environment that prioritizes the fastest path to receiving updates as they are released from Big Bang development.
+- `package-strategy` represents an environment that prioritizes the fastest path to receiving package updates as they are released from Big Bang development.
-  - This update strategy lends itself to modification of the Big Bang deployment in small and manageable components.
+  - This update strategy keeps updates to the environment and Big Bang deployment small (i.e. a single package update at a time)
   - Allows for critical security patches to reach the environment as quickly as possible
   - This can be coupled with [renovate](https://docs.renovatebot.com/) (See the renovate section below) to automate the delivery of updates for an environment for each package as updates released.
   - As a result of updating packages - Updates to Big Bang patch and/or minor releases may not end up modifying the environment.
-- `umbrella-strategy` represents an environment that receives updates to Big Bang and all Big Bang packages during the release of the umbrella.
+- `umbrella-strategy` represents an environment that receives updates to all Big Bang packages exclusively from new releases of Big Bang.
   - This update strategy allows Big Bang development to test the integration of all packages in an end-to-end testing workflow to ensure backwards compatibility and/or any required integration has occurred.
   - It can deliver updates to many applications simultaneously with built-in dependency management for which updates occur first.
   - It ensures that any integration that needs to be managed at the Big Bang umbrella layer has occurred before package deployment.

 Each strategy consists of a Kubernetes manifest containing Flux resources (`bigbang.yaml`), a Kustomization file (`kustomization.yaml`), values to pass to Big Bang (`configmap.yaml`), secrets (`secrets.enc.yaml`), and additional files used to deploy resources.

-All of the environments share a `base` folder to allow reusability of values between environments.
+We recommend that you adopt a [multi environment workflow](#multi-environment-workflow) based off of one of these strategies.
+If following this path each environment can share a `base` folder to allow reusability of values between environments.

 ## Git Repository